 This section will be the most math I will present, and you may skim it for the most part without missing anything needed to understand, but it is helpful to get a true feel for the scale of the system into which we are so inextricably woven .

-His work is described at On Truth and Reality: Max Planck and here at Planck’s Constant and The Origin of Quantum Mechanics and is vital to the understanding of the nature of physicality.
+Plank’s work is described at On Truth and Reality: Max Planck and here at Planck’s Constant and The Origin of Quantum Mechanics and is fundamental to the understanding of the nature of physicality.
+The good news – just ignore the math, but to grok the philosophical and practical considerations of these discoveries, learning what these quantities signify is really enough to start.
 There are a number of useful sites to explain this phenomenon:

 Basically, Planck has defined for us the inner limits of resolution of the Universe/Multiverse.
 And we can use this information to back ourselves up the Stairway to Reality to discover what we really are made of (and it’s neither “snips, snails and puppy-dog tails” nor “sugar and spice and everything nice.”